Pharrell Williams: 2014–present: The Voice, Something in the Water and other ventures

 In March 2019, Williams and the city of Virginia Beach announced the launch of a three-day music and cultural festival titled Something in the Water, to be held during College Beach Weekend, April 26–28, on the Virginia Beach Oceanfront.
 The festival lineup included Travis Scott, Migos, Janelle Monáe, SZA, Rosalía, Anderson .Paak, Jhené Aiko, Mac DeMarco, Maggie Rogers, Lil Uzi Vert, Missy Elliott, Pusha T, Dave Matthews Band, and DRAM.
 The first day of the festival was cancelled due to severe storms.
 The "Pharrell and Friends" set that closed the festival's second day, featured Williams and a lineup of guests, including Jay-Z, Diddy, Busta Rhymes, Usher, Snoop Dogg, Missy Elliott, Timbaland, Charlie Wilson, and Tyler, the Creator.
 The festival's final day featured Trey Songz, Chris Brown, Lil Duval, and members of SWV and Blackstreet.
 Williams produced five songs for Walt Disney Pictures's The Lion King (2019), marking his third collaboration with composer Hans Zimmer.
 In October 2019, Williams stated that he regretted the 2013 song "Blurred Lines", which received intense backlash for its apparent sexist themes.

 Williams's life and career is the subject of Piece by Piece, an animated documentary film released in theaters in October 2024 and created using Lego animation.

 A film loosely based on Williams's life, Golden was filmed by Michel Gondry and set for release on May 9, 2025.
 However, the film was canceled by Universal in February 2025 prior to the film entering post-production due to a disagreement with Williams and other producers.
 The film is permanently shelved and will not be offered to other studios.

-Williams executively produced Clipse's fourth album Let God Sort Em Out, which released on July 11, 2025, and also appeared on the album as a guest.

-Williams appears as a feature on track 1 of Tyler, The Creator's 2025 album "Don't Tap the Glass", titled "Big Poe" and is credited as Sk8brd, his rap name he briefly used in 2011.
+Williams was the sole and executive producer for Clipse July 2025 album Let God Sort Em Out, and also appeared on the album as a guest.
+Williams featured on the track "Big Poe" off of Tyler, The Creator's 2025 album Don't Tap the Glass.
+Williams received the Dr. Dre Global Impact Award at the 68th Annual Grammy Awards on February 1, 2026.
+He produced Future's "Alice", Lil Baby's "Dead Fresh", Quavo's "Haavin", and T.I.'s "Let 'Em Know" in 2026.